goombasinastack/blog/_posts/_drafts/template.md

 });
 </script><!-- enables Nutshell by Nicky Case -->

 > This article uses Nutshells by Nicky Case.
-If you see <u>:underlined text like this</u>, tap it for some extra information!
+If you see
+> [:underlined text like this](#x-nutshell-guide), tap it for some extra information!
 {: .prompt-info }

 ## Section Header